samybkd/Session-express/README.md

 -  express session pour gerer les session
 -  installer le node modules 'npm install'
 -  pour lancer le serveur 'cd server' 'node index.js'

+#NOTE
+an improvement would be to use jwt tokens to allow users who already logged in to be directly authetificated even after closing the browser also to add a ssession store to save sessions in case of server failure